-NOTE: Opening or removing the system cover when the system is on may expose you to a risk of electric shock.
-Exercise utmost care while removing or installing cooling fans.

-CAUTION: The cooling fans are hot swappable.
-To maintain proper cooling while the system is on, replace only one fan at a time.

-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system.
+- NOTE: Opening or removing the system cover when the system is on may expose you to a risk of electric shock.
+Exercise utmost care while removing or installing cooling fans. - CAUTION: The cooling fans are hot swappable.
+To maintain proper cooling while the system is on, replace only one fan at a time. - 1.
+Follow the safety guidelines listed in Safety instructions on page 65. - 2.
+Follow the procedure listed in Before working inside your system on page 66.